+- 5 2009-2014 compared to pre-certification levels.
+In contrast, mean annual forest loss increased in non-certified plantations (145%) and buffer areas (128%) during this period relative to 2002-2008 (Fig. 2).
 However, certification did not halt forest conversion altogether.
-In Indonesia, forest loss continued within certified plantations following the start of RSPO certification efforts, including fires for forest conversion, leading to an additional 8% 5 loss of remaining forest cover between 2009-2014 (Fig. 2, Tables B2, B3).
-Lower rates of forest loss on certified plantations are consistent with RSPO restrictions on clearing HCV forest areas and other lands deemed unsuitable for palm oil production.
-Declining rates of forest loss after 2009 may also reflect limited remaining forest cover on certified plantations by 2014 (15%; Fig. 2), leading to smaller clearing sizes that are more difficult to assess with remote sensing data on forest loss and fire activity (Fig. 3).
-In contrast, the contribution from larger clearing sizes increased over time in non-certified plantations and remained stable for buffer areas.

-Patterns of fire-driven forest loss in certified plantations differed across Indonesia, Malaysia, and Papua New Guinea (Fig. 4).
+In Indonesia, forest loss continued within certified plantations following the start of RSPO certification efforts, including fires for forest conversion, leading to an additional 7% loss of remaining forest cover between 2009-2014.
+Lower rates of forest loss on certified plantations are consistent with - 10 RSPO restrictions on clearing HCV forest areas and other lands deemed unsuitable for palm oil production.
+Declining rates of forest loss after 2009 may also reflect limited remaining forest cover on certified plantations by 2014 (13%; Fig. 2), leading to smaller clearing sizes that are more difficult to assess with remote sensing data on forest loss and fire activity (Fig. 3).
+In contrast, the contribution from larger clearing sizes increased over time in non-certified plantations and remained stable for buffer areas. - 15 Patterns of fire-driven forest loss in certified plantations differed across Indonesia, Malaysia, and Papua New Guinea (Fig. 4).
 Overall forest loss rates were higher in Indonesia than Malaysia and Papua New Guinea (Table B1).
-However, large forest clearing events were more common on certified plantations in Malaysia and Papua New Guinea, with more than two-thirds of forest loss in patches >10 ha (Fig. A2).
-Annual forest loss rates in Malaysia remained high following 15 certification, with little change from pre-certification patterns (Fig. 4, Tables B4, B5).
-In Malaysia, oil palm expansion in certified plantations rarely involved fire, and only 5% of total forest loss was identified as fire-driven deforestation (Tables B4, B5).
+However, large forest clearing events were more common in certified plantations in Malaysia and Papua New Guinea, with more than two-thirds of forest loss in patches > 10ha (Fig. A2).
+Annual forest loss rates in Malaysia remained high following certification, with little change from pre-certification patterns (Fig. 4).
+In Malaysia, oil palm expansion in certified plantations rarely - 20 involved fire, and only 6% of total forest loss was identified as fire-driven deforestation.
 Fire detections associated with forest loss declined in all three countries following the start of certification in 2008-2009.
-In Malaysia and Papua New Guinea, plantations with RSPO certificates had little fire-driven deforestation and few total fire detections for land management (Tables B4 - B6).
-20

-Certification decoupled fire detections from ENSO-driven variability in fire risk in Indonesia.
-Interannual variability in Indonesian fire activity is largely governed by the timing and magnitude of El Niño events (Fig. A1; Chen et al., 2016).
-Prior to 2009, interannual variability in fire detections was similar for certified plantations, non-certified plantations, and buffer areas in Indonesia (Fig. 5).
-Mean fire rates across land management classes were also consistent during El Niño events in 2002, 2004, and 2006, with important contributions from fire-driven deforestation to total fire 25 detections in these years.
-Following certification, fire activity declined in certified plantations in all years, with 75% and 66% fewer fires km-2 than non-certified plantations during the 2009 and 2015 El Niño events, respectively (Figure 5, Table B6).
-Monthly fire counts confirmed the reduction in fire activity within certified plantations during peak burning months (August, September, October) of the 2009 and 2015 El Niño events (Fig. A3).
-Evidence for reduced fire activity in certified plantations highlights the potential for management of fire risk within oil palm plantations, even during strong El Niño 30 drought conditions.
+Certification decoupled fire detections from ENSO-driven variability in fire risk.
+Interannual variability in regional fire activity is largely governed by the timing and magnitude of El Niño events (Fig. A1; Chen et al., 2016).
+Prior to certification, interannual variability in fire detections was similar for certified plantations, non-certified plantations, and buffer areas in - 25 Indonesia (Fig. 5).
+Mean fire rates across land management classes were also consistent during El Niño events in 2002, 2004, and 2006, with important contributions from fire-driven deforestation to total fire detections in these years.
+Following certification, fire activity declined in certified plantations in all years, with 67% and 44% fewer fires km-2 than non-certified plantations during the 2009 and 2015 El Niño events, respectively.
+Monthly fire counts confirm the reduction in fire activity within certified plantations during peak burning months of the 2009 and 2015 El Niño events (Fig. A3).
+Evidence for - 30 reduced fire activity in certified plantations highlights the potential for management of fire risk within oil palm plantations, even during strong El Niño drought conditions.